-This doc explains our original product-based pricing plan.
+This doc explains our original product-based pricing model.
 For more on pricing and user-related changes, see Overview of changes.

-New Relic has two pricing plans: a newer one called New Relic One pricing, and our original pricing plan.
-Our original pricing plan was based on subscriptions to specific products, like APM, Mobile, and Infrastructure.
-If you are on this pricing plan, your users are likely on our original user model and use these original user docs.
-To understand more about the new pricing and user changes, see Overview of changes.
+New Relic has two pricing models: a newer one called New Relic One pricing, and our original pricing model.
+Our original pricing model is based on subscriptions to specific products, like APM, Mobile, and Infrastructure.
+Over time, all our customers will be converted to the newer pricing model.
+To understand more about pricing model changes, see Overview of pricing changes.

 For accounts on original pricing, this doc includes:

-- Explanation of how our original pricing plan works
+- Explanation of how our original pricing model works

 - How to manage subscription and billing settings